Didisimmons/Ayo-Recipes/TEST.md

 ![proifle greeting user](static/images/readme/test/fig10.png "proifle greeting user ")

 If the user hasn't created any recipes yet, the text "No recipes added Yet" will appear under the user's personal information, as shown in the image above.
 If the user clicks the "Create Recipe" button, they will be taken to the add recipe page, where they can add a new recipe.
 Once this has been added, the user can view the recipes that have been added by them on their profile in the form of a card.
-See the list below.
+See below.

 ![add recipe in profile](static/images/readme/test/fig11.png "recipe in profile page ")